gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For more information on this feature see the corresponding section in the [userguide](userguide/more_about_tasks.html#sec:custom_resource_normalization).

+## Track Java version for Groovy compilation

+The Java version used by Groovy compilation influences the compiled Groovy and Java classes for the `GroovyCompile` task.
+Gradle now tracks changes to this version and recompiles whenever it changes.

 <!--
 ### Example new and noteworthy
 -->